home-assistant/addons/zwave_js/DOCS.md

 ### Option `network_key` (deprecated)

-In previous versions of the addon, this was the only key that needed to be configured.
+In previous versions of the addon, this was the only key that was needed.
 With the introduction of S2 security inclusion in zwave-js, this option has been deprecated in favor of `s0_legacy_key`.
 If still set, the `network_key` value will be migrated to `s0_legacy_key` on first startup.